scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Introduction
 ------------

-Data Science is a burgeoning field of study that lays at the intersection of statistics, computer science, and numerous applied scientific domains.
-As is common within such *interdisciplinary* domains of study, Data Science education, mentoring, and research draws ideas from, and is inspired by, several other domains such as the mathematical sciences, computer science, and various business and application domains.
-Perhaps just as importantly, student who wish to pursue education and careers in Data Science come from similarly diverse backgrounds.
+Data Science is a burgeoning field of study that lies at the intersection of statistics, computer science, and numerous applied scientific domains.
+As is common within such *interdisciplinary* domains of study, Data Science education, mentoring, and research draws ideas from, and is inspired by, several other domains such as the mathematical sciences, computer science, and various businesses and application domains.
+Perhaps just as importantly, students who wish to pursue education and careers in Data Science come from similarly diverse backgrounds.
 Accordingly, the challenges and opportunities of being an educator in such a domain requires one to reflect on